jhuckaby/pixl-cache/README.md

 The `bytes` property contains the current total byte count in the cache.

 Note that if you use strings for values, the string `length` is calculated as the byte count.
 This is not technically correct, due to how strings are internally represented in JavaScript as 16-bit.
-If you want to use string values but set an exact maximum in bytes you may want to halve the `maxBytes` value.
+If you want to use string values but set an exact maximum in bytes you may want to halve your `maxBytes` value.

 # Development